Robert Byron, 13th Baron Byron: Early life and education

+He is a collateral descendant of Lord Byron, through a cousin of Byron.

 Professional life

-Byron was admitted to the Inner Temple in 1974 and thus became entitled to practice as a barrister.
-He eventually became a partner at Holman, Fenwick & Willan, and a President of the British Byron Society.
+Byron was admitted to the Inner Temple and was called to the bar in 1974.
+He became a partner at Holman, Fenwick & Willan.

 House of Lords

 Upon inheriting his title, Byron became entitled to sit in the House of Lords, where he took the Oath of Allegiance in October 1989.
 He attended chamber debates infrequently, speaking mostly on bills related to the justice system and shipping law.
 Along with most hereditary peers, he lost the right to attend when the House of Lords Act 1999 took effect in November 1999.

 Arms

 Personal life

-Byron is resident in the New Forest, Hampshire, and in 2021 had published a novel called Echoes of a Life.
+Byron is resident in the New Forest, Hampshire.
+In 2021 he published a novel, Echoes of a Life.